-Feeling Off-balance Lately?
-Find Your Balance Again With Physical Therapy, Chiropractic Care or Running Technique training
+Feeling Off-balance?
+Find Your Balance And Treat Your Balance And Gait Disorder With Physical Therapy, Chiropractic Care or Running Technique Training!

-At some point in our lives, we have all felt dizzy.
-It is not a pleasant sensation, to say the least.
+Feeling dizzy, although not pleasant, is not abnormal on the rare occasion.
 For some people, however, feeling dizzy and unbalanced is a regular occurrence.
-Do you find yourself needing to look for walls, railings, or other objects to keep you steady on your feet?
-Is your equilibrium simply not what it once was?
-If this sounds like you, you might have a balance and gait disorders that needs to be addressed.
+If you find yourself needing to look for walls, railings, or other objects to keep steady, you may suffer from a balance and gait disorder.

 Call Midland and Freeland Sports Rehab (989) 341-1070 or click here to request an appointment at our Midland or Freeland, MI multidisciplinary office today to learn more about how our balance and gait services can help improve your quality of life.